handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 - We don't test Handsontable against all available screen readers, such as VoiceOver (macOS) or TalkBack (Android).
 We focus on the most popular ones: JAWS and
   NVDA.
 - NVDA and VoiceOver don't support [IME fast editing](@/guides/accessibility/accessibility.md#ime-fast-editing).
-- VoiceOver may announce wrong numbers of rows and columns in the grid.
+- VoiceOver may announce the wrong number of rows and columns in the grid.

 ## API reference